Thinker: Learning to Plan and Act: Experiments

 \section{Experiments}

 For all our experiments, we train a standard actor-critic algorithm, specifically the IMPALA algorithm \cite{espeholt2018impala}, on the Thinker-augmented MDP.
 Although other RL algorithms could be employed, we opted for the IMPALA due to its computational efficiency and simplicity.
-The actor-critic's network uses an RNN for encoding the node representations and a convolutional neural network for encoding the model's hidden state.
+The actor-critic's network uses an RNN for encoding the tree representation and a convolutional neural network for encoding the model's hidden state.
 These encoded representations are concatenated, then passed through a linear layer to generate actions and predicted values.
-We set the number of planning steps, $K$, to $20$, and the maximum search depth or model unroll length, $L$, to $5$.
-As a comparison baseline, we train the same actor-critic algorithm on the raw MDP, employing a similar network architecture used by the model to encode the raw state.
-More experiment details can be found in Appendix E.
+We set the stage length, $K$, to $20$, and the maximum search depth or model unroll length, $L$, to $5$.
+More experiment details can be found in Appendix \ref{app:exp}.